jsulpis/website-screenshot/README.md

 git clone https://github.com/jsulpis/website-screenshot.git && cd website-screenshot && yarn
 ```

-The API url is made from the base url of the application, which is defined in the environment variable `BASE_URL`.
-For local development, I use my dev environment, which is on Vercel: `https://website-screenshot.juliensulpis.now.sh`.
-You can (and are encouraged to!) deploy your own copy of the project and change the variable in the `.env` file (in the `src` directory).
+The API url is made from the base url of the application, which is either defined in the environment variable `BASE_URL`, or `window.location` if the variable is not defined.
+For local development, I use the API already deployed on my dev environment, so I have `BASE_URL=https://website-screenshot.juliensulpis.now.sh` in a `.env` file in the `src` folder.
+You can (and are encouraged to!) deploy your own copy of the project and use your API instead.

 ## Usage